Artemis Family Law 815 N. Magnolia Ave, Suite 300 Orlando, FL 32803

 The no-fault system of divorce in Florida and the marriage being irretrievably broken being sufficient grounds for a court to grant the divorce makes it challenging for someone seeking to stop the process.
 Although there are avenues to have the court delay the process if there is a denial that the marriage is irretrievably broken or if there is a child involved, the practical considerations make it challenging to contest the divorce based on one party’s desire to save the marriage.
 Ultimately, unless the parties decide to reconcile and dismiss the divorce action, the divorce might be delayed, but will inevitably be granted.
 If you would like to discuss this issue or any other family law issue, please schedule a consultation with the attorneys of Artemis Family Law Group.

-Who Has to Pay the Mortgage and Household Expenses During a Pending Divorce?
+Who Pays the Mortgage and Expenses During a Divorce?

 Mortgage paperwork under some lightbulbs, cash, and a calculator